Search For Water Pump That Fit Your Vehicle

 💨

-Steam rising from under the hood indicates coolant is leaking onto hot engine components and instantly vaporizing.
-This is often accompanied by a sweet smell of antifreeze.
-Steam from the engine bay is a serious warning sign that requires immediate attention — continuing to drive can cause severe engine damage within minutes due to overheating.
+Steam rising from under the hood indicates coolant is leaking onto hot engine components or the cooling system is severely overheating.
+This is often accompanied by a sweet smell from burning coolant.
+Steam is a serious warning sign — the cooling system has lost significant coolant or is no longer functioning properly.
+Stop driving immediately.

 🔧